| | | | |

 How to Make Pork Schnitzel

-Place chops between 2 sheets of plastic wrap.
-With a meat mallet or rolling pin, pound each piece to 1/8-inch thick.
-Sprinkle a bit of sea salt, freshly cracked pepper, paprika, and garlic powder, to taste, on both sides of each flattened pork chop.
+Season with sea salt, freshly cracked pepper, paprika, and garlic powder, to taste, on both sides of each flattened pork chop.

-Cook another 3 minutes or until golden and the pork is cooked through.
+Flip pork and add the remaining 2 tablespoons of olive oil, swirl to coat the skillet.
+Cook another 3-4 minutes, or until golden and the pork is cooked through.

 Place onto a plate with paper towels to remove excess grease.
-Serve immediately with lemon slices.
-Enjoy.

 Pork Schnitzel